List of Fear the Walking Dead characters: Chris Manawa

-Chris Manawa, portrayed by Lorenzo James Henrie, is the teenage son of Travis Manawa and Liza Ortiz.
+Christopher Manawa, better known as Chris, portrayed by Lorenzo James Henrie, is the teenage son of Travis Manawa and Liza Ortiz.
 Christopher was shown to be a normal, highly intelligent teenager before the apocalypse occurred, though he did appear to be extremely angered at his father for leaving and seemed to hold this against him for the rest of his life.
 Chris slowly adapted to the apocalypse in the beginning and retained his kind side, though after the death of his mother, he is shown to be even more angered and traumatized.
 But later on during the apocalypse, Chris takes a dramatic turn for the worse and is shown to be angered at his father, distant from everyone and has turned into a noticeably colder individual.
 He is shown to willing allow members of his own group to die as shown when he almost allows Madison to be killed by walkers and threatens to kill Alicia if she tells of what happened.
 After separating from his father, Chris is killed by his new companions after he injures himself in a car accident.
 A furious Travis brutally beats Chris' killers to death with his own bare hands in revenge.